 Community is one of the most important goals of Kids Camp.
 Whether you’ve been to Kids Camp before or not, you will have the opportunity to make new friends this year!
 You will even have a chance to make friends with kids of other ages as well as adults!

 Please note that Kids Camp operates during scheduled class and workshop times.
 The camp is designed for kids from six months to twelve years old who can participate in an all-day program with a break for lunch.
 We do our best to accommodate all children.
-If you have questions or concerns about your child please email the Kids Camp Director at firstname.lastname@example.org.
+If you have questions or concerns about your child please email the NHC Office at email@example.com.

 Families that have registered at the time will receive a “Welcome to Camp” email in mid-June with additional details and forms.
 Following June 15th, these forms will be available through the Kids Camp section of our site, or you can e-mail firstname.lastname@example.org.
 All Kids Camp participants are required to have completed Kids Camp permission forms submitted prior to the start of camp.